1. Education

 Have your students present the solutions they came up to the problem.

 Put a problem that you didn't solve together as a group on the board and have each student write a possible way to solve the problem.
 Remember that brainstorming doesn't involve evaluating the solution.
-If a student suggests "blowing up the ball park with an atomic bomb," don't go ballistic.
+If a student suggests "blowing up the ballpark with an atomic bomb," don't go ballistic.
 It may actually be a fairly creative though less desirable solution to many problems (cutting the grass, paying the maintenance staff salaries, giant tomatoes . . . )